TranNhiem/FoxBrain_LLMs/Model_deployment/vllm_endpoint_inference.md

 The example Python script `foxbrain_function_calling_example.py` demonstrates how to connect to this VLLM server and use function calling capabilities with FoxBrain.
 The script includes implementations for weather lookup and calculator functions, as well as robust JSON parsing for handling function call responses.

+> **Important**: The `llama31_chattemplate.jinja` file is critical for proper function calling with the FoxBrain model.
+Make sure to download this template file from the repository and specify its correct path in your VLLM command.
+Without the proper chat template, the model may not properly understand or generate function calls.

 Here's a key portion of the client code from this example:

 ```python